PolarsBear/parseaia/docs/index.md

 This is a block in the [`code`](#class-codeclassescode) of a [`screen`](#class-mainscreen)

 ##### Properties
-* rawself: `codeclasses.Base` Very useless raw version of the block, as if it was just the xml in object form
+* rawself: `codeclasses.Base` Just the xml in object form, doesn't serve any purpose
 * type: `str` Type of block
 * id: `str` Unique id of the block
 * x: `int` X position of the block in the editor